 In Making the News (Westview, 1998), Jason Salzman offers some additional criteria: novelty, shock, simplicity, humor, involvement of a prominent person, or an anniversary.
 He then lists some things that will send reporters running in the other direction.
 Of particular relevance to science news, that list includes complexity.

-Here is a useful way to tell if you have a newsworthy story: In a single paragraph of no more than 75 words, answer the questions who?, what?, when?, where?, why?, how?, and, most importantly, so what?, then show it to someone who is not an astronomer.
-If he or she is intrigued, you have got news.
-If not, you probably do not.
+Here’s a useful way to tell if you have a newsworthy story: In a single paragraph of no more than 75 words, answer the questions who?, what?, when?, where?, why?, how?, and, most importantly, so what?, then show it to someone who isn’t an astronomer.
+If he or she is intrigued, you’ve got news.
+If not, you probably don’t.